trifectatechfoundation/teach-rs/slides/B-application-programming.md

 ---

 # Cargo
-Most daily usage of Rust will involve using cargo in one way or another, some of the more common tasks are
+Most daily usage of Rust will involve using cargo in one way or another.

+Some of the more common tasks are:

 * Creating new projects
 * Managing dependencies